cheapsk9/progress-docs/classes/Dropdown.md

 UpdateNames (values : table) : void
 If using Instances or metatables and the name of a metatable has changed (\_\_tostring metamethod), call this function to update the name displayed.
 This needs to be called manually due to performance concerns.

-SetSelectionForced (forced : bool, reselect : bool, tweenSelection? : bool) Changes whether or not the selection is forced.
+SetSelectionForced (forced : bool, reselect : bool, tweenSelection? : bool) : void
+Changes whether or not the selection is forced.
 `forced` changes the forced state, see `SelectionForced` for more information.
 The `reselect` parameter defines if the selection should revert to only the first value in the list.
 This needs to be called manually due to the immediate changes of the `reselect` parameter.

-SetMultiSelection (multi : bool, reselect : bool, tweenSelection? : bool) Changes the multi-select state of the dropdown.
+SetMultiSelection (multi : bool, reselect : bool, tweenSelection? : bool) : void
+Changes the multi-select state of the dropdown.
 `multi` sets whether or not the dropdown is standard selection or multi-selection.
 (Default: false) The `reselect` parameter defines if the selection should revert to only the last selected value, and only applies if `multi` is set to true.
 (Default: true)
 This needs to be called manually due to the immediate changes of the `reselect` parameter.
 ## ⚡ Events

-ValueSelected(object: Dictionary): RBXScriptSignal
+ValueSelected(object : Dictionary) : RBXScriptSignal
 Fires when a value is selected, and returns that value.
 This only applies to selection being gained, not taken away.
 So, if `MultiSelect` is true or on a standard list with `SelectionLocks` set to false, and the user unselects the last value, this will not fire, however the `SelectionChanged` and `SelectionDiffered` events will fire.

-SelectionChanged(objects: Array): RBXScriptSignal
+SelectionChanged(objects : Array) : RBXScriptSignal
 Returns a list of the currently selected objects.

-SelectionDiffered(selected: object, unselected: object): RBXScriptSignal
+SelectionDiffered(selected : object, unselected : object) : RBXScriptSignal

-ValueUnselected(object : Dictionary): RBXScriptSignal
+ValueUnselected(object : Dictionary) : RBXScriptSignal
 Fires when a value is unselected, and returns that value.
 > [!NOTE]
 > These events only fire if the user interacts with the dropdown, or if the selection was forced by ForceSelection.
 They do not fire when scripts change them to prevent potential infinite loops.